 There is so much more we can do to stop illegal fishing, safeguard marine ecosystems, and protect the lives and freedom of abused workers.
 The first and most obvious step is to illuminate what happens out at sea and require traceability for all seafood.
 With modern technology, we should be able to document every fish’s journey from ocean to plate.
 We can require fishing vessels to leave their tracking equipment on at all times and to identify their crew and document fair labor practices.
 The good news is that we don’t have to devise an entirely new regulatory regime to implement these changes—we can strengthen and update current laws and require U.S. government agencies to work together.

 It’s also time for the U.S. government to make a concerted, collaborative effort with the international community to pressure countries that are allowing, or profiting from, illegal fishing.
 Some nations even invite unethical operators to fly their flags on their ships with few or no consequences for violating international law.

 Just as the public demanded that many large companies develop systems to get sweatshop labor out of their clothing lines, we must stand up against forced labor within seafood supply lines.

 You have a voice.
-Members of Congress are working to stop the flow of illegal seafood into the United States through the Illegal Fishing and Forced Labor Prevention Act (H.R.
-3075) and other proposals—and your representative should be one of them.
+Members of Congress are working to stop the flow of illegal seafood into the United States through the COMPETES Act (H.R.
+4521) and other proposals—and your representative should be one of them.
 Call.
 E-mail.
 Demand.
 Tell them to stop sitting by while human lives are sacrificed for our fish dinners.